philipbenton/practice_mx/README.md

 It's Good Practice: Mixture Boilerplate
 =======================================

-Get up and running quickly with this front-end boilerplate constructed around [Mixture](http://docs.mixture.io).
-Easily export your finished front-end files with Mixture, ready for integration with your Content Publishing Platform.
+Get up and running quickly with this front-end boilerplate that harnesses the power of SASS, Compass, Gridset and more.
+Easily export your files with Mixture, ready for integration with your Content Publishing Platform.

 ## Uses